 - Indeed can be used in any environment

 - Great built quality and not flimsy even when it’s made of plastic

 - Incredible keys

 - Pads need to be a little sensitive

 - Resistance on black keys is a bit higher than on the white

-So, just enjoy the real time 93 controls packed in this 61-note keyboard.
-This can be easily integrated and mapped to the most popular music software in the world like the Cubase, Logic Pro X, Bitwig Studio, Nuendo and Reason.
+So, just enjoy the real-time 93 controls packed in this 61-note keyboard.
+This can be easily integrated and mapped to the most popular music software in the world like Cubase, Logic Pro X, Bitwig Studio, Nuendo, and Reason.

-- Quality build with nice feel of the keys
+- Quality build with a nice feel of the keys

 - Integrates well with music software like Cubase or Reason